ViBiOh/ketchup/README.md

 ### Prerequisites

-You need a [Github OAuth Token](https://github.com/settings/tokens), with no particular permission, for having a decent rate-limiting when querying Github.
+You need a [GitHub OAuth Token](https://github.com/settings/tokens), with no particular permission, for having a decent rate-limiting when querying GitHub.
 Configuration is done by passing `-githubToken` arg or setting equivalent environment variable (cf. [Usage](#usage) section)

 You need a Postgres database for storing your datas.
 I personnaly use free tier of [ElephantSQL](https://www.elephantsql.com).
 Once setup, you _have to_ to create schema with [Auth DDL](https://github.com/ViBiOh/auth/blob/main/ddl.sql) and [Ketchup DDL](sql/ddl.sql).
 Configuration is done by passing `-dbHost`, `-dbName`, `-dbUser`, `-dbPass` args or setting equivalent environment variables (cf. [Usage](#usage) section).